 - The second byte is the ID of an AD structure type.

-- The rest of the bytes are data that is structured in a predefined way depending on what AD type was defined by the previous byte.
+- The rest of the bytes are data structured in a predefined way, depending on what AD type the previous type defined.

 Most beacon protocols, if not all, have only 2 AD structures which are as follows.

-- The last byte represents theses flags.
-These flags express whether the emitting device is, in “Limited Discoverable Mode”, “General Discoverable Mode”, etc… The byte is computed the following way:
+- The last byte represents these flags.
+These flags express whether the emitting device is, in “Limited Discoverable Mode”, “General Discoverable Mode”, etc… The byte computes the following way: